travelswitch/search_widget/README.md

-# Flight & Hotel Search Module in Pure JavaScript for travel switch custome websites
+# Pure JavaScript Travel Search Component for Flights and Hotels on TravelSwitch Platforms